:max_bytes(150000):strip_icc()/SPR-EATS-10-best-electric-wine-bottle-openers-4135093-recirc-15d4c5716e1d4263a7663d50c4b9b6aa.jpg)

 A manual wine key corkscrew works fine enough to open a bottle, except when you use it at the wrong angle and can’t get the cork out, or the cork breaks and you have to try again, or small pieces manage to break free and need to be fished out later.
 It’s then that you think about getting an electric wine opener where you simply hold the corkscrew over the bottle, press a button, and—voila!—the cork is removed, and you can go about your wine.

 Gone are the days when bulky electric wine openers were loud contraptions that broke easily.
 Now the corkscrew is hidden within a stylish gadget worthy of a permanent spot on your bar.
-In order to help you find your new favorite wine opener, we sent the top electric versions to at-home testers and evaluated each one on its design, ease of use, quality of build, effectiveness, and overall value.
+In order to help you find your new favorite wine opener, we tested the top electric versions and evaluated each one on its design, ease of use, quality of build, effectiveness, and overall value.

 Best Overall